Azure/azure-service-bus/samples/Java/readme.md

 First, clone this git repository locally.

-The samples require [creating an Azure subscription](https://azure.microsoft.com/free/) if you don't have one,
+The samples require [creating an Azure subscription](https://azure.microsoft.com/free/) if you don't have one.
+You also need
-a [Service Bus namespace](https://docs.microsoft.com/azure/service-bus-messaging/service-bus-fundamentals-hybrid-solutions), and they assume a simple basic topology of a few exemplary queues, topics, and subscriptions.
+a [Service Bus namespace](https://docs.microsoft.com/azure/service-bus-messaging/service-bus-fundamentals-hybrid-solutions), and a simple basic topology of a few exemplary queues, topics, and subscriptions.
 To set those up, with an Azure Service Bus "Standard" namespace, just click the button below and follow the further instructions on the Azure Portal: